hoangduytran/blender-manual/manual/modeling/meshes/editing/introduction.rst

 Introduction
 ************

-Blender provides a variety of tools for editing meshes.
+Blender provides a variety of operators for editing meshes.
-These are tools used to add, duplicate, move and delete elements.
+These operators are used to add, duplicate, move and delete elements.

 These are available through the Menus in the 3D Viewport header, and context menus in the 3D Viewport, as well as individual shortcut keys.